joshkennedy/joshkennedydotme/_posts/2019-10-3-2019---extending-datetime-in-ruby-on-rails.markdown

 end
 ```

-Now we can pass either format through and get the expected result:
+Now we can pass `%p` or `%P` through and get the expected result in a reusable way:

 ```rb
 # November 20 at 5:45 p.m.